-We are pleased to announce this year’s competition is open for submissions.
 The competition aims to encourage writing among practitioners and students who have not previously been published.
 Winning essays will be published in the Journal of Social Work Practice.
 The deadline for 2018 has now passed.

 Essays submitted for the award may refer to any field of social work, with children, families, adults or organisations.
 They will show emotional and intellectual sophistication.
 Essays will be explicitly informed by psychodynamic, systemic, or relationship-based theory, or a combination of these, in keeping with the remit of the Journal of Social Work Practice, where winning essays will be published.